-342. Using Figure 2-1 above, identify and briefly describe the five levels in a hierarchical (p.
-25- organizational structure, including the three that are strategic in nature.
-26)
+336. Briefly describe the five levels in a hierarchical organizational structure, including the three that are strategic in nature.

-The five levels (three of which are strategic) of structure typically found in large organizations are: (1) "A" identifies the Board of directors, which oversees the three levels of strategy in organizations (corporate, business unit, and functional).
-(2) "B" identifies the corporate level, where the top management directs overall strategy for the entire organization.
-(3) "C" identifies the strategic business unit level, where managers set a more specific direction for their SBUs (a subsidiary, division, or unit of an organization that markets a set of related offerings to a clearly defined group of customers) to exploit value-creating opportunities.
-(4) "D" identifies the functional level, where groups of specialists actually create value for the organization.
-(5) "E" identifies the departments, which are the specialized functions such as information systems, finance, research and development, marketing, manufacturing and human resources that implement the corporate strategies developed by the organization.
+Large organizations are extremely complex.
+They usually consist of three organizational levels whose strategies are linked to marketing, as shown in Figure 2-1.
+The five levels (three of which are strategic) of structure typically found in large organizations are: (1) the board of directors, which oversees the three levels of strategy in organizations (corporate, business unit, and functional); (2) the corporate level, where the top management directs overall strategy for the entire organization; (3) the strategic business unit level, where managers set a more specific direction for their SBUs (a subsidiary, division, or unit of an organization that markets a set of related offerings to a clearly defined group of customers) to exploit value-creating opportunities; (4) the functional level, found in each strategic business unit and where groups of specialists actually create value for the organization; (5) the departments, which are the specialized functions such as information systems, finance, research and development, marketing, manufacturing and human resources that implement the corporate strategies developed by the organization.

 AACSB: Analytical Thinking Blooms: Understand Learning Objective: 02-01 Describe three kinds of organizations and the three levels of strategy in them.
-Level of Difficulty: 2 Medium Topic: Levels in organizations
+Level of Difficulty: 2 Medium Topic: Strategic Marketing Planning

-343. Describe the three levels in an organization.
+337. Describe the three strategic levels in an organization.